 Residents moving into their new home can visit the city of Denver's official website to find out about the trash and recycling schedule in their area.
 Residents can also sign up for recycling services on the same website.

 There are no fees charged for trash or recycling services provided by Denver Solid Waste Management.
 Residents have the option to also join the composting collection service, which is a fee-based programme.

 Expats looking at putting down roots and buying property in Denver will find that the city's housing market, much like its rental market, is incredibly competitive.
 First-time buyers are finding it especially tough to get their foot in the door.

-Expats are also advised to enlist the services of a real estate agent to assist them in finding a suitable property in Denver.
-This will give access to a wider pool of potential properties, some of which have not even been publically advertised yet.
+Expats are also advised to enlist the services of a real-estate agent to assist them in finding a suitable property in Denver.
+This will give access to a wider pool of potential properties, some of which have not even been publicly advertised yet.

 ►Visas for the USA provides essential information on what expats need to do before moving to Denver

 "House prices have risen vastly over the last 10 years, so it can be expensive to buy.
 Given that the city’s growing, one can find more affordable options further out of town."
 Read more about Hendrik, a South African expat, and his experience of expat life in Denver.